DUNVANT AND US

 The route followed by the cycle track was originally a railway line which at its height carried up to 80 trains a day between Blackpill and Gowerton.
 Now the regular visitor will find orchids, blackberries and the occasional grass snake, depending on the season, as well as numerous other wild flowers, birds and insects.

-There is a small row of shops opposite the green which includes two takeaways and a Post Office.
+There is a small row of shops opposite the green which includes two takeaways (Indian and Chinese).
 Set back in the same area is the Community Centre which holds occasional farmers markets.
-More shops are available in nearby Killay, including a fantastic local butcher set back in the precinct whose delicacies are not to be missed (the sausages, and the lamb with rosemary and garlic dressing are the Mawby favourites).
+More shops are available in nearby Killay and Gowerton has a fantastic local butcher set back from the roundabout, whose delicacies are not to be missed (the sausages, and the lamb kebabs are the Mawby favourites).

-There is a pretty circular walk, which starts down the lane on the far side of the Spar shop near the house and finally links into the top of the cycle track, allowing you to return to the Square, and thus back up the hill.
-This can be muddy at the start, but provides a peaceful walk through the countryside right on your doorstep.
-Allow about 1 hour.
+The lane on the far side of the shop near the house links into a number of walking routes onto both North and South Gower including access to the Gower Way.
+The path can be muddy at the start, but provides a peaceful circular walking routes through the countryside right on your doorstep.

 Ceri Richards, artist and friend of Dylan Thomas, lived in the village and is buried in the graveyard of Ebeneezer Chapel in the Square.
 This chapel also provided the first home for the internationally renowned Dunvant Male Choir, and remains a hub for community events.
 The village is also home to the Dunvant Rugby club, which can be seen from the cycle track when walking towards the sea.
 If you are a rugby fan, the Ospreys are also based in the Liberty Stadium in Swansea, so go along and give them your support!